stianjsu/messeption/readme.md

 - The project is built with maven and we use a module approach to organising files

-## Application details:
+## Repository structure:
 - In the 'Messeption' folder you can find the project

 - In the 'docs' folder you can find release-documentations for the applications releases

-- The project contains two README files, one on root-level and one inside of the project folder
+- The project contains two README files, one on root-level and one inside of the project folder which describes the application

 ### File structure:
 - The project is divided into modules, namely 'core' and 'ui'